LewKM/Notes-Coins-Change-Calculator/README.md

 Enjoy shopping with the Kenyan Shopping Cart and Currency Change Calculator!

-Error Handling: Implemented for invalid quantity inputs in the quantity adjustment feature.
-Further error handling could be added for other potential errors, such as invalid menu selections or unexpected input.

 Currency Options: Not implemented in the provided code.
 This could be added as a configuration option at the beginning of the program to allow users to select their preferred currency for displaying prices.
-}}}